Balancing and decision-

 New opportunities are typically related to the possibility of pursuing new markets or customers.
 It could be tenders, geographical expansions etc.

-However, in certain industries with constrained supply situations, it might be the opposite way around, where production have the opportunity to e.g. expand with new production capacity.
+However, in certain industries with constrained supply situations, it might be the opposite way around, where production has the opportunity to e.g. expand with new production capacity.

 Integrated Business Planning